How to Use OAuth Authorization

 2. Confirm Authorization

-If you are not logged in to CNB, the system will ask you to log in first.
-After logging in, you will see the Authorization Request Page:
+If not logged in to CNB, log in first.
+After logging in, verify the application name and requested permissions, then click [Authorize].

 3. Connection Successful